aliaagamall/Deep-Statistical-Analysis/README.md

   These tests rely on ideas like independent samples and equal variance to give reliable results.

 ## Next Steps
-If you want to see these ideas in action with practical examples and code, check out the `Statistical Analysis.md` in this repository.
+If you want to see these ideas in action with practical examples and code, check out the `Statistical Analysis.md` in this repository or [Exeplore The Notebook](https://colab.research.google.com/drive/1v9SZgMR8WYIcuMgd7C-LESFC31Uo0ffG?usp=sharing).
 It’s where the theory comes to life😋